geoffwolf98/zim_wikireader/README.md

 mkdir OUTPUT2

-- This chokes so that only 70 processes extract.py run at once, and suspends the others _
+- This chokes so that only 70 processes extract.py run at once, and suspends the others
+- I have a x99 board with 72 processes on it, so it runs lovely... ymmv
-- I need to implement python queuing when I've learnt it_
+- I need to implement python queuing when I've learnt it

 perl watcher.pl &